The Surprising ‘Third Party Effect’

 In a public arena, negotiations with government are fraught with third party involvement.
 Some third parties (including the media) have an obvious interest.
 Others may be unexpected.

 How can so many third parties be managed?
 Impossible, you might say?
 Well at least one way is to contain their activities within a time frame where their effect will be minimised.

-Certainly in commercial negotiations all the potential 'third parties' are delineated, how their activities might effect the negotiation outcome is carefully considered and
+Certainly in commercial negotiations all the potential ‘third parties’ are delineated, how their activities might effect the negotiation outcome is carefully considered.

 Tips On Managing ‘Third Parties’

-When advising clients on their negotiation strategies, and in our negotiation and influencing training, ENSI recommends that negotiators carefully review the potential impact of third party action.
+When advising clients on their negotiation strategies, and in our negotiation and influencing training, ENS recommends that negotiators carefully review the potential impact of third party action.
 This requires that you: